-- Google's reproduction of images into thumbnails to display on search results pages was fair use because the alteration of the image was transformative, and therefore, it outweighed the commercial benefit received by Google.
+- Google's reproduction of images into thumbnails to display on search results pages.
+This was fair use because the image alteration was transformative.
+This outweighed the commercial benefit received by Google.

-- A biographer's quotation of 16 unpublished documents was fair use because it comprised no more than 1 percent of Richard Wright's unpublished documents and it was for an informational purpose.
+- A biographer's quotation of 16 unpublished documents was fair use because it comprised no more than 1 percent of Richard Wright's unpublished documents.
+It was for an informational purpose.

 The following are cases in which a court ruled that unauthorized use was not fair:

-- It was not fair use for the Nation magazine to publish central parts of former President Gerald Ford's memoir prior to its publication because it substantially decreased its marketability.
+- It was not fair use for The Nation magazine to publish central parts of former President Gerald Ford's memoir before its publication.
+It substantially decreased the book's marketability.

-- Paraphrasing a substantial portion of author J.D.
-Salinger's unpublished letters in a biography was not excusable under the fair use doctrine because the general public would view them in this format for the first time and the paraphrased material was a central part of the biography.
+- Paraphrasing a large part of author J.D.
+Salinger's unpublished letters in a biography was not excusable under the fair use doctrine.
+The general public would view them in this format for the first time.
+The paraphrased material was a central part of the biography.

-Whether you are an artist, author, or screenwriter, a lawyer can help you determine whether portions of the work you want to use falls under the fair use principle.
-A skilled attorney can try to prevent disputes before they happen, they can also assist with any litigation matters you might encounter.
+Whether you are an artist, author, or business owner, a lawyer can help you determine whether portions of the work you want to use fall under the fair use principle.
+The U.S. Copyright Office provides guidance on fair use.
+The office does not make official determinations of fair use.
+A skilled attorney can prevent infringement cases before they happen and assist with specific advice regarding fair use.
 Contact a local intellectual property attorney today and get some peace of mind.